MaestroEFe/DevOps-Projects-Darey/4.0.linux-text-editor/README.md

 ![VIM](img/1.1.vim-test-file-hidden.png)

 As you can see, the file is hidden only shows that the file has been created for editing when the `ls -a` command is used.
+At this stage, the file is empty and unsaved.
+More like the microsoft word document just opened waiting to be edited.
+If not edited and exited, it will not be saved.
+It is much the same thing here.

 2. **Entering Insert Mode**
     - press `i` key to enter insert mode